tcvdijk/wupstream/README.md

 This repository contains a demonstration program - not a plug-and-play library.
 However, it should be relatively easy to take the relevant parts for reuse in your own program.
-Do be careful about memory management: the current allocators leak (on purpose).

 **Algorithm.**
 The upstream features in this challenge are highly related to the biconnected components of the network.
 First we compute a block-cut tree (augmented with information about the controllers and starting nodes) and then solve the upstream-feature problem on this tree (using two depth first searches).
 See the following paper for a somewhat more extensive description.

 * *Thomas C. van Dijk, Tobias Greiner, Bas den Heijer, Nadja Henning, Felix